The Marvels (2023) Film Review

 Back in the 616-Universe, Carol uses her power to restore Hala’s sun before returning to Earth and spending some bonding time with her biggest fan: Kamala Khan.
 Inspired by the Cosmic exploits of her three-woman team, Kamala decides to try and put together a new Earthbound team comprised of young heroes in the spirit of her beloved Avengers.
 The first person that she reaches out to is expert archer Kate Bishop!

 Personally, I really hate how much hate that young Iman Vellani has been the subject of.
 It is completely unwarranted, and it is quite frankly, disgusting!
 Iman Vellani was the BEST PART of this movie for me!
-Her frequent fan-girling, youthful exuberance, and natural charm made her funny, captivating, and entertaining, and just as easy to cheer for as her Ms. Marvel series (which a lot of people neglected to watch because it wasn’t “their thing”) was on Disney+.
+Her frequent fan-girling, youthful exuberance, and natural charm made her funny, captivating, and entertaining, and just as easy to cheer for as her Ms. Marvel series (which a lot of people neglected to watch because it wasn’t “their thing” eitherr) was on Disney+.
 Look, Iman Vellani is one of US!
 An MCU geek, and she is living her dream and hers is such an amazingly wonderful story!
 I adore her and appreciate everything that she has brought to the MCU!
 This is a character that my little girl and so many other little girls can live vicariously through, and I cannot get enough of Kamala and her MCU family!

 Coming off Secret Invasion, I especially enjoyed Samuel L. Jackson in this film as well.
 Secret Invasion felt like such a downer for the character, and while The Marvels doesn’t feel as organically connected to Secret Invasion as it probably should have, I’m fine with it, because I liked having the jovial Nick Fury back!
 He had some of the funniest lines in this film, and his interactions with Kamala herself, Kamala’s family, and of course, those adorably horrifying Flerkens were a lot of fun!

 Beyond the cast, The Marvels had a lot of humor and a little drama and a lot of stunning cinematography!
 Maybe it was because I finished a lengthy binge of The Defenders Saga before I watched The Marvels for the first time (didn’t see it in theaters due to budgetary reasons), but I felt like I needed what was a fun, light-hearted, and easy-to-understand MCU film!
 And that’s what The Marvels was.
-It was bright, vivd, and charming and we need these kinds of MCU projects from time-to-time!
+It was bright, vivid, and charming and we need these kinds of MCU projects from time-to-time!

 Of course, I have to express my love for the film’s two cameos!
 Ms. Marvel proposing a team-up with Kate Bishop?
 Yes, please!
 And The X-Men?
 Well, duh!
 Who isn’t excited to see more of that!?!
 Here in The Multiverse Saga, I do wonder if Monica’s presence in Beast’s Universe will spawn the threat of an Incursion, and I’m looking forward to seeing more traditional Fox X-Men characters get the Marvel Studios treatment!